 10:50 p.m. - 11:00 p.m.
 Break

 11:00 a.m. - 12:00 p.m.
 Deep relaxation and voice improvisation from inside-out tuning of music therapists' relational work with multiple populations

 12:00 p.m. - 12:30 p.m.
 Lunch (provided)

 12:30 p.m. - 1:30 p.m.
 Clinical listening techniques and body and voice improvisations enriching music therapy work in mental health care

 1:30 p.m. - 1:45 p.m.
 Break

 1:45 p.m. - 3:00 p.m.
 Combining body and voice improvisation in the form of listening attitudes as a basic tool of handling countertransference in practice, education, and training

 Continuing Education Credit

 Music Therapy: CMTE

-This conference is approved by the Certification Board for Music Therapists to award 8 Continuing Music Therapy Education Credits.
+Cases of Musical Relationships Between Clients and Therapists: An Integrative Approach Rooted in Psychodynamic and Relational Understandings is approved by the Certification Board for Music Therapists to award 6 Continuing Music Therapy Education Credits.
 The Provider maintains responsibility for program quality and adherence to CBMT Policies and Criteria for Continuing Music Therapy Education.